Peter Navarro: Second Trump administration (2025–present)

-Views on trade
+Views

-Navarro has been a staunch critic of trade with China and strong proponent of reducing U.S. trade deficits.
-He has attacked Germany, Japan and China for their currency manipulation.
-He has called for increasing the size of the American manufacturing sector, setting high tariffs, and repatriating global supply chains.
+Navarro has been a staunch critic of relations and trade with China and a strong proponent of reducing U.S. trade deficits.
+He has attacked Germany, Japan, and China for their currency manipulation.
+An advocate of protectionist policies, he has called for increasing the size of the American manufacturing sector, setting high tariffs, and repatriating global supply chains.
 He was a fierce opponent of the Trans-Pacific Partnership.

-According to Bloomberg News, Navarro had "roots as a mainstream economist" as he voiced support for free trade in his 1984 book The Policy Game.
+Navarro's views on trade are considered outside the mainstream of economic thought.
+According to Bloomberg News, Navarro had "roots as a mainstream economist"; he voiced support for free trade in his 1984 book The Policy Game.
 He changed his positions as he saw "the globalist erosion of the American economy" develop.
 He would later become a critic of the North American Free Trade Agreement (NAFTA).
 According to Politico, Navarro's economic theories are "considered fringe" by his fellow economists.
 A New Yorker reporter described Navarro's views on trade and China as so radical "that, even with his assistance, I was unable to find another economist who fully agrees with them."

 The Economist described Navarro as having "oddball views".
-The George Mason University economist Tyler Cowen has described Navarro as "one of the most versatile and productive American economists of the last few decades", but Cowen noted that he disagreed with his views on trade, which he claimed go "against a strong professional consensus."
+The George Mason University economist Tyler Cowen has described Navarro as "one of the most versatile and productive American economists of the last few decades", but Cowen noted that he disagreed with his views on trade, which he claimed to go "against a strong professional consensus."
 University of Michigan economist Justin Wolfers described Navarro's views as "far outside the mainstream," noting that "he endorses few of the key tenets of" the economics profession.
-According to Lee Branstetter, economics professor at Carnegie Mellon University and trade expert with the Peterson Institute for International Economics, Navarro "was never a part of the group of economists who ever studied the global free-trade system ...
+According to Lee Branstetter, economics professor at Carnegie Mellon University and trade expert with the Peterson Institute for International Economics, Navarro "was never a part of the group of economists who ever studied the global free-trade system...
 He doesn't publish in journals.
-What he's writing and saying right now has nothing to do with what he got his Harvard Ph.D. in ... he doesn't do research that would meet the scientific standards of that community."
+What he's writing and saying right now has nothing to do with what he got his Harvard Ph.D. in...
+He doesn't do research that would meet the scientific standards of that community."
 Marcus Noland, an economist at the Peterson Institute for International Economics, described a tax and trade paper written by Navarro and Wilbur Ross for Trump as "a complete misunderstanding of international trade, on their part."

-In August 2019, Navarro asserted the tariffs of the ongoing China–United States trade war were not hurting Americans.
-Citing extensive evidence to the contrary, Politifact rated Navarro's assertion "Pants on Fire."